-Note: Automatic Passenger Counter (APC) data used beginning in 2012, bus and commuter rail beginning in 2019.
+Note: DART implemented the Automatic Passenger Counter (APC) system with its LRT service beginning in 2012, bus and commuter rail services beginning in 2019.
 These counters have proven to be considerably more accurate than the Authority's previously used manual ridership counting methodology.
-The APCs show that DART has been underreporting ridership by approximately 23%.
-Streetcar ridership is included in the LRT totals.
+The APC data demonstrated that DART underreported fixed route -ridership by approximately 23% until 2018.